Antoine Kombouaré: Toulouse

 On 14 October 2019, Kombouaré was appointed as manager of Toulouse.
 On 6 January 2020, Toulouse dismissed Kombouaré as manager following the club's 1–0 loss to Championnat National 2 side Saint-Pryvé Saint-Hilaire in the Coupe de France.
 Under Kombouaré, the club had lost ten matches in a row, leading him to be dismissed and replaced by Denis Zanko.

 Nantes

 On 11 February 2021, Kombouaré signed with Ligue 1 side Nantes.
 He joined the club during the second half of the season, helping Les Canaris stay in Ligue 1.
 Nantes finished 18th in the league, and won the play-offs against Kombouaré's former side Toulouse.

 In the 2021–22 season, Kombouaré led Nantes to a Coupe de France victory.
 They defeated Nice 1–0 in the final.
 In the 2022–23 season, Kombouaré led Nantes to a second consecutive Coupe de France final, although they were eventually defeated 5–1 by Toulouse.

 On 18 March 2024, after Jocelyn Gourvennec was sacked, Kombouaré was re-appointed as the head coach of Nantes.

+Paris FC

+On 22 February 2026, Kombouaré became the head coach of Paris FC.
+He resigned on 1 July after keeping them in Ligue 1.